chris-pearce/scally/layout/README.md

 </div>
 ```

-### Use in isolation

-All of the layout modules should exist on their own, they are for layout
+### Do not mix other styles

-purposes only.
-You should never mix in other styles with a layout module e.g. a grid cell, this ties in with the [Open/close principle](../utilities#openclose-principle) which is used for utilities.
+You should never mix in any other styles with any of the layout modules.
+This ties in with the [Open/close principle](../utilities#openclose-principle) which is used for utilities.

 So if we look at the HTML for the header demo'd above: